CryBlanka/hesk-zoho-oauth/README.md

 This script (`zoho_auth.php`) enables admin login to HESK using Zoho OAuth2, replacing traditional password login with secure OAuth authentication.

+<span style="color:red">If you wish to contribute and add support for more OAuth providers, feel free to base off the original script and push new providers into this directory.</span>

 ---

 ## Features